midas-network/cromwell-multi-model-demo/README.md

 ### Results:

-Results will be inside the results folder of this project:
+Results will be inside the model_output folder of this project:
 ~~~
-~/../cromwell-multi-model-demo/results
+~/../cromwell-multi-model-demo/model_ouput
 ~~~